Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 So basically, there's a great article from cracked.com by Alex Hanton, and they write,

-Finland was allied with Nazi Germany while trying to communicate through body language alone
+Finland was allied with Nazi Germany, while trying to communicate through body language alone,

-that they really weren't with those guys and would totally be willing to switch sides,
+that they really weren't with those guys

 if given half the chance.